UP is designed around a number of life principles. Many overlap so consider this a casual taxonomy.

 You can only learn so much on your own.
 With a team you have more brainpower scanning the world to discover new and better ways to help you achieve your goals.

-Use chunking, spaced repetition, rapid testing, and other accelerated learning techniques to quickly learn and remember the concepts most germane to your growth.
+Use chunking, spaced repetition, rapid testing, and other learning techniques to quickly learn and remember the concepts most germane to your growth.

 Everyone learns differently.
 Determine how you best learn (and remember) and then customize your lessons directly for you.
 No friction, no waste.